abowery/cgfi_download/README.md

 <b>python app.py</b>

-This will open a page locally at:
+This will enable the service to be available locally at:

 http://127.0.0.1:5000/